Waszok/LangiProjectRepo/README.md

     python3 -m pip install --upgrade pip
     ```

 For other operating systems it looks similarly.
-For more information, check the link below:
+For more information, check the link below:&nbsp;
 https://docs.python.org/3/tutorial/venv.html